 Q. What is a native, non-native or naturalized tree?

 A. View the glossary for a complete list tree of definitions.

 Q. What is the difference between a tree and a shrub?

 A. Trees are woody plants that have one erect perennial stem or trunk at least 9 ½ inches in circumference at 4 ½ feet above the ground.
 They also have a definitively formed crown of foliage and a height of at least 13 feet.
 In contrast, shrubs are small woody plants, usually with several perennial stems branching at the base.

 Q. How do I identify a tree?

-A. Every state has a Big Tree Program that lists state champions.
+A. Every state has a big tree program that lists state champions.
 The state coordinator for your respective state will be able to assist you in identifying and measuring your tree.
-To find a listing of state coordinators, click here.
+Find your state coordinator in our directory.

 A. All fifty states, and the District of Columbia, have their own registers.
-To find your state program in our directory, click here.
+Find your state program in our directory.